Owen Davies (historian)

 Owen Davies (born 1969) is a British historian who specialises in the history of magic, witchcraft, ghosts, and popular medicine.
 He is currently Professor in History at the University of Hertfordshire and has been described as Britain's "foremost academic expert on the history of magic".

 Early life and education

-Davies's interest in the history of witchcraft and magic developed out of a childhood interest in folklore and mythology, which was spawned in part from reading the books of Alan Garner.
-From around the age of sixteen, he also became interested in archaeology and began to get involved with field-walking and earthwork surveying.
-He then went on to study archaeology and history at Cardiff University and spent many weeks over the next six years helping excavate Bronze Age and Neolithic sites in France and England, mostly in the area around Avebury.
-He developed a strong interest in archaeology in general, and the ritual monuments and practices of the Neolithic and Bronze Age.

-From Cardiff, he went on to write a doctorate at Lancaster University.
+Reading Alan Garner as a child led Davies to be interested in magic.
+He studied archaeology and history at Cardiff University.
+He went on to a Ph.D at Lancaster University.
 Completed in 1995, Davies's thesis looked at the continuation and decline of popular belief in witchcraft and magic from the Witchcraft Act 1735 to the Fraudulent Mediums Act 1951 (1991–1994).

 Career

 Davies has authored and edited 15 books and numerous research articles.

 He has been a key collaborator in a number of large-scale historical research projects.
 From 2010 to 2015, Davies was Co-Investigator on 'Harnessing the Power of the Criminal Corpse', a Wellcome Trust funded project exploring "the meanings, treatment, and uses of the criminal corpse".
 Davies was also a Co-Investigator on the major Leverhulme-funded project 'Inner Lives: Emotions, Identity, and the Supernatural, 1300-1900'.
 Davies and University of Hertfordshire colleague Dr Ceri Houlbrook are currently Co-Investigators in 'Bottles Concealed and Revealed', an Arts & Humanities Research Council (AHRC) funded project investigating witch bottles.

 Davies has been based at the University of Hertfordshire since the early 2000s.
 In 2019, he instigated a Folklore Studies MA at the University of Hertfordshire, which is currently the only academic qualification of its kind in England and Wales.

 In 2020, Davies was elected President of the Folklore Society.